University of Michigan (Political Science)

 When I first work with a student, I usually use our first session together as a free assessment period in order to determine what the student's issues are with the material that is proving difficult, to evaluate the student's skills if necessary, and to find out what the student's learning style is.
 After each meeting, I provide a commentary on what work was covered and how the student responded.
 In New London, I find the places most conducive to quiet work are the libraries in town, Tracy Library and Colby-Sawyer Library, although I would consider other locations if necessary.
 On On Tuesdays, I am able to tutor in the general Hanover, NH, area.

 If you contact me, I can answer any questions that may have occurred to you while reading this summary of my tutoring interests and experience.
 I look forward to hearing from you.
 It seems I've been interested in tutoring since I was in my early twenties when I first taught reading to a nine year-old boy who was struggling with reading.
 Even as an architect, I worked to teach the day-to-day work of architects to two summer interns from Wentworth Institute.
-When my
+When my son was in the fourth grade, I volunteered to teach both a

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.